 • prepare carefully for, regularly attend, and actively participate in Board meetings and committee assignments.

-• maintain confidentiality when called for, and to avoid acting as spokesperson for the entire Board unless specifically authorized to do so.
+• maintain confidentiality when called for and avoid acting as spokesperson for the entire Board unless specifically authorized to do so.

-• understand the role of the Board as a policy-making body and to avoid participation in the administration of policy.
+• understand the role of the Board as a policymaking body and avoid participation in the administration of policy.

 • understand that the President is the agent of the Board in the conduct of institutional affairs and serves as the formal channel of communication to the faculty, staff and student body.

-• ensure that the conduct of the Institution by the President is evaluated annually.
+• ensure that the conduct of the University by the President is evaluated annually.

 • learn and consistently use designated institutional channels when conducting Board business.